 As of July 1st, eligible citizens who have not applied for the EU settlement scheme will not have legal status in the UK, even if they have lived and worked in the country for many years.

-The groups most at risk are children, people in care, victims of domestic abuse and modern slavery, people with mental health issues, homeless people and minorities such as the Roma.
+According to citizens’ rights groups, the categories most at risk are children, people in care, victims of domestic abuse and modern slavery, people with mental health issues, homeless people and minorities such as the Roma.

 Many of them will not realise they have become unlawful until they come into contact with GPs, employers, landlords and other service providers who have to check their immigration status.